nobias1/nobias1/README.md

 - 👋 Hi, I’m @nobias1
-- 👀 I’m interested in Datascience and Machine Learning/AI!!
+- 👀 I’m interested in Datascience and Machine Learning / AI!!
 - 🌱 I’m currently learning Machine Learning, Deep Learning, and relevant mathematics.
 - 💞️ I’m looking to collaborate on ML/AI related projects and research!
 - 📫 How to reach me: https://www.linkedin.com/in/raymond-a-0a291b165/